mhs/t2-api/README.md

 5. https://github.com/neo/t2-user-preferences is for maintaining user
    preferences for T2 applications.
 This includes your default T2 application, preferred date format, etc..
-It's an angular app.
+It's an Angular app.
 It is deployed as http://t2-user-preferences.herokuapp.com but we're not yet pointing to it because we have not made the changes to other apps to respect those preferences.